If seeing the Northern Lights is one of the things you're hoping to tick off your bucket list, you're in luck.

 Canada's northern provinces extend deep into the Arctic Circle and offer some of the most amazing locations from which to see the Northern Lights.
 Visiting towns that are furthest away from major cities will ensure the least amount of light pollution and the best view of the Lights.

 Although it's ideal to visit during the darkest months, planning your holiday for the beginning or the end of winter will mean cheaper accommodation and tour prices.

 Weather and prices

-The cheapest time to see the Northern Lights: Travelling during the shoulder months, such as in early September or late March, will mean cheaper hotels and tour prices.
+The cheapest time to see the Northern Lights: Travelling during the shoulder months, such as in early September or late March, will mean cheaper hotels and tour prices though reduces your chance of catching the lights.
 Alternatively, try searching for package deals during December and January.

 The best time to see the Northern Lights in...

 - The Northwest Territories: Located in Canada's far north, visitors have a higher chance of seeing the Northern Lights in this sparsely populated province during the late autumn and winter months when the days are the shortest - in late December, the sun sets at about 3pm.

 - Alberta: Once outside of the city, you can view the lights at anytime from September through to May in Alberta.
 Combine a northern lights trip with a visit to Banff National Park for a truly magical experience.